 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.

-Include: "2012 undergraduate class wing graduated between July 1, 2011 and June 30, 2012 who started at your institution as first- time students and received a bachelor's degree between July 1, 2011 and June 30, 2012.
+Include: 2014 undergraduate class who graduated between July 1, 2013 and June 30, students and received a bachelor's degree between July 1, 2013 and June 30, 2014.

+2014 who started at your institution as first- time

-- \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+only loans made to students who borrowed

+while enrolled at your institution.

+co-signed loans.

-Exclude: \ those who transferred in.
+Exclude: those who transferred in.

-\ money borrowed at other institutions.
+money borrowed at other institutions.

-Н4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
+H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-45% Н4а Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+49% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 NOTE: exclude all institutional, state, private alternative loans and parent loans.
-45%

-Н5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$18,815 Н5а Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+48% 40% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$17,660 H5a Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$16,851 noni esident dilens. Н6 Institutional need-based scholarship or grant aid is available Х Н6 Institutional non-need-based scholarship or grant aid is available H6 Institutional scholarship or grant aid is not available
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$16,213